 This church was organized in 1841, in a Meeting House at the corner of Jackson and Residence Streets.
 Rev. George W. Farabee was the first pastor with Albany listed in the Fort Gaines District of the Georgia Conference.
 When the Florida Conference was created in 1844, Albany was in the part of Georgia that was needed to make a new conference.
 In 1845, Albany was in the Quincy District.
 By 1866, Florida had grown large enough to support its own conference, and the lower part of Georgia was returned to the Georgia Conference and the subsequent division into the North and South Georgia Conferences.
-In 1844, in the 100 block of Washington St., a frame building was erected and used until a new church was built on Flint Avenue in 1854.
-This church was used until 1901, when a new brick church was erected on the corner of Flint
+In 1844, in the 100 block of Washington Street, a frame building was erected and used until a new church was built on Flint Ave. in 1854.
+This church was used until 1901 when a new brick church was erected on the corner of Flint

 In 1878, the church formed the Parsonage Aid Society which is now the United Methodist Women.
 In 1982, it began a television ministry.
-April, 1991, marked the 150th Anniversary of the church which was celebrated with year-long activities including concerts, special membership recognition and the planting of the sesquicentennial tree.
+April 1991 marked the 150th Anniversary of the church which was celebrated with year-long activities including concerts, special membership recognition, and the planting of the sesquicentennial tree.
 In 2002, the church had 22 youth going through confirmation.
-The church has been involved in mission work through Disaster Relief for flood victims, drives for UMCOR, medical mission trips to India for over 20 years, and other US mission trip destinations.
+The church has been involved in mission work through Disaster Relief for flood victims, drives for UMCOR, medical mission trips to India for over 20 years, and other U.S. mission trip destinations.